-THE COAST CITIES
+THE COAST CITIES...
 Coming northward from San Diego you may take the train or enjoy a more leisurely journey by motor.
 Your route takes you through as complete a variety of scenery as one can find anywhere in so short a time.
-Beside you much of the time is the mighty Pacific stretching for 6,000 miles to the West.
-Sometimes the shore is dotted with rocky headlands and caves and the roar of the surf is thunderous, and sometimes there are long stretches of sandy beach with long breakers rolling in lazily.

-Sometimes your road takes you inland through fertile regions that help to supply so many of the fruits and vegetables that enrich America's tables, for this is a garden spot, and Los Angeles County, which we are approaching, leads the country in the value of its farm products.
+Sometimes your road takes you inland through fertile regions that help to supply so many of the fruits and vegetables that enrich America's tables, for this is a garden spot, and Los Angeles County, which we are approaching leads the country in the value of its farm products.